Dance/Mix Show Airplay

 Dance/Mix Show Airplay (formerly Hot Dance Airplay) is a monitored electronic dance music radio chart that is published weekly by Billboard magazine.

+The chart contains 40 positions and ranks the week's most popular songs according radio dance-formatted stations and mix show airplays that are electronically monitored and have submitted hours of mix show programming, as measured by Mediabase and Luminate.
+The chart came about as a result of the small but influential impact of electronic dance music on the radio in the United States and the stations that program it.
+The inaugural number-one song was "Crazy in Love" by Beyoncé and Jay-Z, which debuted on August 16, 2003, where it spent seven weeks at the top spot.
+As June 2025, French DJ and musician, David Guetta has collected the most-number one singles on the chart with nineteen chart-toppers.
+The current number-one song on the chart as of November 158, 2025 is "Super Powers" by TELYKAST and Oaks.

 History

-The chart came about as a result of the small but influential impact of electronic dance music on the radio in the United States and the stations that program it.
 Debuting as Hot Dance Radio Airplay in the issue dated October 25, 2003, it initially ranked the 25 most-played songs over eight radio stations playing mainly dance music and monitored by Nielsen BDS.
 When published for the first time, "Just the Way You Are" by Milky was ranked as the number-one song, but that was following after a ten-week unpublished chart history.
-"Crazy in Love" by Beyoncé featuring Jay Z spent the first seven weeks of the chart at number one, which Billboard recognizes retroactively.
+"Crazy in Love" by Beyoncé featuring Jay-Z spent the first seven weeks of the chart at number one, which Billboard recognizes retroactively.

 With the issue dated November 19, 2011, Billboard changed the name of the chart to Dance/Mix Show Airplay to reflect a change in its methodology.
 Instead of just ranking the number of airplay songs received at six dance-formatted reporters (four terrestrial radio stations, plus SiriusXM's BPM channel and Music Choice's Dance/Electronica channel), the panel of monitored stations was expanded to include mixshow plays on mainstream top 40 and rhythmic radio during hours in which these stations featured mixshow programming.

 On November 26, 2014, the 25-song chart expanded to 40 positions (effective with the December 6, 2014 issue), allowing more dance tracks to chart while simultaneously making the chart less pop-oriented.
 In comparison to other dance charts, American commercial radio's definition of dance music is arguably more marginal, which is reflected in the chart's content.
 After the alterations made in 2011, the chart somewhat moved away from its initial purpose of charting conventional dance songs, instead including more remixed pop and urban songs in place of traditional forms of dance music and/or music by dance artists.
 By 2012, however, the influx of EDM songs in mix shows and the addition of two additional dance outlets amongst those monitored once again increased the dance content found on the chart, thereby decreasing to some extent the number of remixed pop and R&B tracks included.

-As of the issue dated March 18, 2023 the current number-one single is "Flowers" by Miley Cyrus.